ArtemBReal/modified-ram-controller/README.md

 # modified-ram-controller

+>This project is archived and is used only as an example of work for a resume.
+Maybe someday I'll redo it.

 ## Short Description
 This project is my course project.
 The task was to develop a RAM controller on SystemVerilog.
 The device must be able to write and read data from the memory array (*two-dimensional array reg/logic*).
 The word width is 32 bits, the number of words is set by the parameter (*the memory array itself can be declared as reg[31:0] mem [p_mem_size]*).
 Basic properties of the device: